anselmoferreira/printer_forensics_source_code/README.md

 the other on Characters and other on Documents.
 We are planning to put all the folders and source code until 2015.
 The first folder uploaded is the one applied on Frames (on which we found better results).
 The version of the Matlab used in this code is Matlab 2012.

 To run the code, just run main.m.
-There will be a menu showed to you where you will choose one of the five methods proposed in this paper.
+There will be a menu showed to you where you will choose one of the five methods proposed in the paper.
 We are not making available the inter-approach feature fusion approaches (CTGF_MDMS and CTGF_GLCM_MDMS) because they are straighforward: just run each method separately and after that concatenate the feature vectors.

 After choosing the method used, the source code will do the following operations:

 1- Extract the feature vectors of ALL documents.
-Documents will have one feature vector (when applied on documents) or more (when applied on letters and frames).
-Please change the folder where the dataset is located on test_feature_vector_generator.m
+Documents will have one feature vector (if the technique is applied on documents) or more (if the technique is applied on letters and frames).
+Please change the folder where the dataset is located on test_feature_vector_generator.

-2- Concatenate the feature vectors to train the classifier based on a 5x2 cross validation table (see info/5x2_Data.CSV).
+2- Concatenate the feature vectors to train the classifier based on a 5x2 cross validation table (see info/5x2_data.csv).

 3- Classify the data by using 5x2 cross validation.
 The classification is based on the voting of classifications of feature vectors (one or more, depending on where the technique is applied).